How to Start a Zero Waste Life? (A Beginner’s Guide to Trash-Free Home)

 2- Sign up for free customer rewards program, but don’t buy just to collect points.
 Let it be a long-term investment.

 3- Turn off the TV.
-It not only consumes energy, but your time too.
-Instead of spending time in front of TV, do something you love.
+It not only consumes energy but your time too.
+Instead of spending time in front of the TV, do something you love.

 5- Cut down your expenses.
 Remove luxuries from your budget.
 Buy what you can from thrift and buy exactly what you need.

 6- Consume less.
 When it comes to saving electricity and water, it might not seem that consuming less of them will pay off or make any difference at least in the short term.
 But it actually makes a difference, it’s a way to train yourself to live as a minimalist.

 7- Use cheaper transportation.
 Walk when you can and use carpool.
 When using your car to shop, start with the furthest destination for maximum fuel efficiency.

 We love hearing from you.
 Please share your thoughts with us in the comments below.

 Like This Post?
 Please Consider Sharing It On Facebook, Twitter, and Pinterest!